 Please visit and consult the US Embassy website if you have any questions about visas or the necessary documentation for your visit as there are several steps to apply for a visa.
 The order of these steps and how you complete them may vary depending on the US Embassy or Consulate where you apply.

-If you will be applying for a visa and would like an invitation letter from Michigan Tech SYP to include in your application to the embassy, please indicate so on your confirmation packet or contact us at firstname.lastname@example.org and we will be happy to provide an official letter.
+If you will be applying for a visa and would like an invitation letter from Michigan Tech SYP to include in your application to the embassy, please contact us at firstname.lastname@example.org and we will be happy to provide an official letter.

 As Michigan’s northernmost airport, Houghton County Memorial Airport (CMX), is located in Houghton County nine miles from campus.
 (Flights into CMX are only offered through United Airlines.)
 If a student will be 15 years old or younger at time of travel, please see United’s unaccompanied minor policy.
 These students must be accompanied by a parent, legal guardian, school chaperone, or someone who is 18 years of age or older.
-We provide airport pickup to and from CMX for participants at no charge.
+We provide airport pickup to and from CMX for participants for an additional fee of $10.

 That's up to you!
 Most parents do not fly with their child, but you know your child best.
 The airlines will not release unaccompanied minors until the proper staff member with identification picks up your child.
 Again, if flying, please visit United’s unaccompanied minor policy.
 If students are flying into CMX, we will have easily identifiable staff (wearing our SYP shirts) waiting for their arrival.
 They will then be transported to campus by our staff in a university vehicle.